From the desk of: Sam C. Chan

 • peer pressure & myths on the street (or in the press, same thing)

-• logical fallicies and nonsensicle conventional wisdom
+• logical fallacies and nonsensical conventional wisdom

-• flawed ideologies
+• flawed ideologies (essentially emotional response & agenda)

 Summary: